 When Jimmy Lai and the top executives of Next Digital were arrested, it initially dealt a blow to the media group.
 However, investors knew that these stocks would be blocked in the future, but instead of reducing their holdings, they did the reverse and increased their holdings.

 The next event relates to the sales volume of Apple Daily.
 During the period of the anti-extradition protests in Hong Kong, the Hong Kong government banned businesses from placing advertisements with Apple Daily.
 This ban caused a severe blow to the sales of the newspaper.
 Nevertheless, Jimmy Lai did not hesitate to run the newspaper at all costs in the face of financial stress.

 When news of Jimmy Lai’s arrest by the Hong Kong police spread, residents showed up in force to show their support for the Apple Daily.
 They lined up till late at night to buy copies of the newspapers.
 By the morning of the next day, 350,000 copies were sold out before 8 o’clock.

 The next event relates to the response and solidarity of the international community.
-News of Jimmy Lai’s arrest with high profile headlines that triggered a wave of condemnations worldwide.
+News of Jimmy Lai’s arrest was met with high-profile headlines that triggered a wave of condemnation worldwide.
 There was even a call that Jimmy Lai be considered for the Nobel Peace Prize.

 The Chinese Communist Party originally wanted Hong Kong people to fear the power of the National Security Law; however, its actions have proved counterproductive.
-Within just 40 hours of Jimmy’s arrest, Hong Kong people and the world responded with defiance.
+Within just 40 hours of Jimm Lai’s arrest, the Hong Kong people and the world responded with defiance.